WDIFL.com Exclusive

 how they stop!

-The "man" Jack Roush unveiled a new consumer
+Roush unveiled a new consumer Mustang.

-Jack shows a painting of his first drag
+Jack shows a painting of his

-starting next year.
+to race starting next year.

-Jack's roots go way back in drag racing,
+Jack's roots go way back in drag

-black top.
+the black top.

-Mike Bosso shows his wife's roadster is the number
+Mike Bosso shows his wife's roadster

-one car on display
+is the number one car on display

-Kenny Youngblood acts like he doesn't
+Kenny Youngblood acts like

-the best.
+being the best.

-A Jerry Wright built Chevy sits in the
+A Jerry Wright built Chevy sits

-Jerry Severs "Paint N Place" colored car.
+in the Jerry Severs "Paint N Place" colored car.
+Mike

-his roadster
+roadster

 yeah, RIGHT!

-GMP Diecast had their display of super
+GMP Diecast had their display

-detailed models showcased
+of super detailed models showcased

 Ivo verses Garlits